 Safety of all athletes, unified partners, families and coaches is the first priority of the coach.
 If an athlete’s behavior is a safety risk, please reach out to the Special Olympics office for direct guidance.

 A behavior is the way in which a person acts in response to a particular situation or stimulus.
 It is very important to recognize that most of the time challenging behaviors are occurring for a specific reason.
 It may be the athlete’s way of communicating, processing or expressing anxiety.
-Athletes do not typically do these behaviors for the sake of being “bad”, however, they make lack the vocabulary or ability to express their emotions appropriately.
+Athletes do not typically do these behaviors for the sake of being “bad”, however, they may lack the vocabulary or ability to express their emotions appropriately.
 This does not mean that you should ignore the behavior, particularly if it is a disruptive behavior.
 Instead you should work with the family and the athlete to identify the root of the behavior.
 Sometimes being open to communication, allowing processing time, changing levels of stimulus, or decreasing demands could be helpful.
 It is also a good opportunity to teach athletes better ways of expressing themselves.
 Providing them with a word they can say or something they can sign when they feel overwhelmed may be all they need to prevent the obstructive behavior.

 Types of Behaviors

 There are many different ways to categorize behaviors.
-Young Athletes does not specialize in behavior modification, so for the purposes for the program we will divide challenging behaviors into two categories: Obstructive and Disruptive.
+Young Athletes does not specialize in behavior modification, so for the purposes of the program we will divide challenging behaviors into two categories: Obstructive and Disruptive.

 Obstructive behaviors stop an athlete from learning or participating in an activity, but do not cause harm to self or others.
 Examples of obstructive behaviors include: not participating, not listening, refusing to interact with others, not taking turns, obsessing over an object to the point where they cannot focus on anything else, grabbing an object from another child or coach, walking away, running away (but not out of area), pushing people or equipment away, short duration yelling, crying, non-functional stimulatory play with equipment (such as spinning a ball in front of their face), and/or saying “no” repeatedly.